vidbina/landing-page-templates/joinsupport/README.md

 ## Usage

- - Replace all occurrences of `LandingStrip` in `index.html` with your project name and modify the remaining copy to your liking.
+ - Replace all occurrences of `LandingPage` in `index.html` with your project name and modify the remaining copy to your liking.
  - Replace the "Placeholder" and "CTA" texts for whatever your situation warrants